Updated: Apr 21

 Instead of eating a large lunch and dinner, try eating smaller portions spaced out more regularly throughout the day.

 Avoid foods which make your blood sugar rise and fall rapidly, such as sweets, biscuits, sugary drinks, and alcohol.

-This one is so important and I know its the one a lot of people may struggle with right now.
 Creating human connection is so important right now and people are desperately searching for it which is why so many people are online.
 The only problem with this is that sometimes we look for connection in the wrong places such as Instagram and Facebook.
 You may have noticed this when you are scrolling aimlessly and you don't even know what you are looking for.
 Be aware that you do not miss out on connections with the people right in front of you and that you are still spending quality time with your partners and children.
 And that you are still actively present in the relationship and that you are not just living near each other, instead of with each other.